telerik/blazor-docs/components/treelist/templates/overview.md

 * [column header]({%slug treelist-templates-column-header%}) - the title portion of the column.

+* [filter]({%slug treelist-templates-filter%}) - the content of the filter cell or filter menu where you can implement custom rendering and logic for the filters.

 Like other Blazor content, most of them can receive a `context` argument that is the type of the model.
 To use templates, you must bind the treelist to a named model.
-The header templates are the exception as they are not related to rows and models.
+The filter and header templates are the exception as they are not related to rows and models.

 You must make sure to provide valid HTML in the templates.